-If you’re new to the blog head over to my blog post – New Year’s Resolutions and A Poem a Day; this will tell you more about A Poem a Day and how it began for me and our family.
+If you’re new to the blog head over to my blog post – New Year’s Resolutions and A Poem a Day; this will tell you more about A Poem a Day and how it began for me and our family back at the end of 2021.
 It will also show you some of the poetry books we enjoy and free online poetry resources.
+We’re excited for our year of poetry for 2024.
+Here’s A Poem A Day in January.

-For this blog post I’ll be sharing which poems I read each day (updated each week or so); so do head back each week for the latest additions.
-There will be poems for little, poems for teens and poems for you.
+For this blog post I’ll be sharing where I’m finding my poetry reads for the day.
+There will be poems for littles, poems for teens and poems for you.
 Enjoy!
 If you’re looking for Wintery inspiration you’ll still find lots to love in January on my December collection – A Poem A Day in December for the Family.

 Poetry for All